Picture of grapes.

 with Michigan State University Extension

-Senior Project FRESH/Market FRESH (SPF), which is part of the United States Department of Agriculture (USDA) Farm Bill, is a program aimed at older adults, helping them incorporate more fresh fruit and vegetables in their diet.
-Senior Project Fresh was created to benefit the restricted income senior and a secondary benefit to the Michigan farmer.
+Senior Project FRESH (SPF), which is part of the United States Department of Agriculture (USDA) Farm Bill, is a program designed to help older adults incorporate more fresh fruit and vegetables in their diet.
+Senior Project FRESH was created to assist older adults living on a limited income with a secondary benefit of supporting Michigan farmers.

-While SPF is in all 83 counties in the State of Michigan, Michigan State University Extension is currently the lead agency, providing nutrition education and coupon distribution in 18 counties, and we provide nutrition education with other distributing agencies, this varies from year to year.
+The program is available in all 83 counties in the State of Michigan.
+Currently, Michigan State University Extension serves as a lead agency, providing nutrition education and coupon distribution in 16 counties.
+MSU Extension also provides nutrition education with other lead agencies.
+This varies from year to year.

 Things you should know:

-• Distribution is administered by a wide variety of agencies in the State of Michigan.
+• Distribution is administered by a wide variety of agencies in Michigan.

 • The program runs from May 1 to October 31 of any given year.
-Coupons expire on October 31 of a given year.
+Coupons expire on October 31 each year.

-• If you are receiving coupons from a MSU Extension staff person, you may need to attend a nutrition class, with more resources.
-This can be attended in-person, by zoom video, zoom audio or over the telephone, depending on your home county.
+• If you are receiving coupons from a MSU Extension staff person, you may need to attend a class that provides fun and interactive nutrition education and resources.
+Depending on your county, these can be attended in-person, by Zoom video or audio, or over the telephone.

 Who is eligible:

-All three (3) conditions must be met: age, residency, and income
+To receive coupons, all three conditions must be met: age, residency, and income.

 • By age - Adults 60 years and older, or 55 and older and a member of a Michigan federally recognized tribe or urban tribal group.